phdiep2003/AWS_Lambda_Hackathon_Journal/README.md

   Write in peace with a clean, minimal editor interface.

 - **GPT-Powered Reflection**
-  Each journal entry is analyzed by Gemini to detect:
+  Each journal entry is analyzed by Google's Gemini API to detect:

   - Emotional tone
   - Repeating themes